solita/solita.github.com/_posts/2015-09-23-goodbye-classpath-java-9.md

 excerpt: Java 9 module system is going to kick out the old classpath
 ---

 Java 9 is on schedule to be published late 2016 - and feature complete by end of this year.
 There are still around 10 million Java developers around, who will sooner or later be interested in what's coming up next, so I decided to sit down and write about the upcoming module system, project Jigsaw.

-I like to get a view of what's to be expected in the future so in addition to reading about Java 9 I installed prerelease in my machine to have a spin.
-It's also useful to test-compile your legacy software with upcoming JDK just to see what might break.

-## Managing multiple JVMs with Jenv

-A recommendation first: Having multiple virtual machines in your computer can be a mess.
-I used to run Windows, and there you can play with environment variables, but registry still messes things up now and then.
-With OSX, I've been quite happy with tool called jenv, which allows me to set up multiple installations of Java, and swap between them.
-It will also change JAVA_HOME, so many command line tools work properly.
-Highly recommended!
-(As is also nvm tools for Node development - that immediately also supports Node 4.0).
-Anyways, I digress.
-But jenv makes it very easy to experiment with the latest and greatest, then go back to warm and fuzzy, safe old Java 8.
+Early access build of JDK 9 is out there already, sadly it doesn't support major things like Jigsaw or REPL yet.

-## What puzzles me about classpath
+## From classpath to puzzles

 So what's coming up next year when Java 9 is released?
 Well, a major thing is going to be Jigsaw - yes the modularity system that was supposed to be released already with Java 7.
 It's taken so long (8 years) for a few reasons.
 One is certain corporate buyout and changes in the way things are done.
 Second is because Jigsaw has ambitious goal of modularizing core of JRE - and the dependency map between different parts is crazy!